 If you’ve been trying to find ideas for how to use your spotty brown bananas, these Banana Chocolate Chip Bars are a fantastic option.
 No complicated steps or fancy ingredients required and you only need to have very basic cooking skills.
 Are you curious about how to make them?
 Let us show you!

 It’s All in The Bananas!

 When it comes to using bananas for baking, the browner the better.
 Why?
 The browner the banana, the sweeter the end product will be.
-Actually brown bananas are altogether better since they are easier to digest and it’s concentration of antioxidants increases significantly as they ripen.
+Actually brown bananas are altogether better since they are easier to digest and the concentration of antioxidants increases significantly as they ripen.

 What Do I Do If My Bananas Are Too Green or Too Brown?

 So, think twice about disposing of those old looking bananas.
 You can save them for some delicious plant-based baking or you can freeze them to use later in nutritious breakfast smoothies.
 On the other hand, if you buy bananas that are too green, place them in a paper bag with some ripe ones and it will speed up the ripening process.

 Chocolate Chips On Everything!

 One of the best things about this recipe is it calls for a whole cup of non-dairy semi-sweet chocolate chips.
 If you are not familiar with non-dairy chocolate chips, we recommend the brands: Guittard, Trader Joe’s, or Enjoy Life.

 If you don’t have chocolate chips or you’re just feeling like a bit of extra chocolate that day, you could turn to chocolate chunks.
 Using these will make the bars have a more chocolate-y bite to it.

 These banana chocolate chip bars are the perfect homemade dessert to curb your sweet tooth.
 Compared to the store-bought ones, these bars have less added sugars and more fiber.
 Are you excited to dig into these already?